Iowa Tax Filing

 Other State Tax Filing

-All but nine (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming) of the 50 U.S. States have income tax return requirements.
+All but nine (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming) of the 50 U.S. States have state income tax return requirements.

-If you worked in more than one U.S. State during 2023, special part-year resident rules apply for each State that has an income tax.
+If you worked in more than one U.S. State during 2025, special part-year resident rules apply for each State that has an income tax.
 Carefully read and follow the instructions for part-year residents on the tax forms for both states.

 Disclaimer: The resources on this page were prepared by the International Students and Scholars Office (ISSO) as general guidelines to assist you in preparing your Iowa and federal government income tax returns.
 The information here is not to be construed as professional tax advice and does not apply to every situation.
 If your tax circumstances are more complicated (for example, if you had income from both Iowa and another U.S. State) you will want to obtain professional tax advice from resources in the community.